How To Clean Wood Stove Glass

 We have a fair amount of clients with wood stoves in their homes.
 I do not blame them either; we live in a land of trees and free, renewable resources that are ‘greener’ alternatives to electric or gas.

 Here is a great trick to cleaning the soot off the inside glass of your wood stove without using harsh or toxic chemicals.
 Water, the universal solvent; and ash, readily accessible in your fireplace, are all that is required.
-Get a paper towel (or old newspaper works wonderfully, too) and dampen it with a bit of water.
-Dip the damp cloth in ask and rub again the sooty glass.
-Voila!
-It is like magic.

 I can only speculate if there is any chemistry magic happening there or if it is just because ash is a bit of an abrasive and anything even mildly abrasive would remove the soot.